 Another thing you’re going to need to know is the guidelines for the financial statements.
 This may seem odd, because aren’t all financial statements made the same?
 You’d be surprised.

 The rule of thumb here is that the more money you’re applying for in your loan, the higher scrutiny your financial statements are going to be under.
 Your CPA is going to be involved in this discussion.

-There is a difference between an audited financial statement, a reviewed financial statement, an a compiled financial statement.
+There is a difference between an audited financial statement, a reviewed financial statement, a compiled financial statement and an internally prepared financial statement.
 Typically, for a loan of more than $5 million, you’ll need audited financial statements.
-For under $5 million, you’ll need reviewed financial statements.
-And for under $1 million you can (sometimes) get away with a compiled financial statement.
-For definitions of what audited, reviewed, and compiled mean, talk to your CPA, but just know that they’re referring to how strictly examined the financial statements are going to be.
+For $3mm to $5 million, you might need reviewed financial statements.
+For loans from $1 million to $3mm you can often use compiled financial statements and for loans $1mm and below you can often use internally prepared financial statements.
+For definitions of what audited, reviewed, compiled and internally prepared mean, talk to your CPA, but just know that they’re referring to how strictly examined the financial statements are going to be.

 Another measuring stick that some lenders use is something called a “stress test”.
 This looks at whether churches would be able to survive an interest rate increase in the future.
-In this case, the stress test changes the interest rate to 7.5% and recalculates the DCR.
-With the higher interest rate, it would raise the monthly payments and annual payment, which would mean that a loan that would have been covered in that 1.0 to 1.25 range before could now be in danger.
-This is especially reviewed if the DCR is close to the 1.0 mark, or even below it.
-A DCR of 1.0 could drop to 0.8 or 0.7 if the interest rate jumped to 7.5%.
+In this case, the underwriter looks at what happens if the interest rate is increased and recalculates the DCR.
+With the higher interest rate, the church might have difficulty paying the loan payment.
+This test is not as often used.

 Cash on Hand

 A final consideration that a lender might make is the amount of cash on hand.
-Though this number can change for each lender, one guideline is to have enough cash on hand for three months salary plus debt payments.
+Though this number can change for each lender, one guideline is to have enough cash on hand to cover three months of church expenses.